Programme

 This session explores the critical regulatory frameworks shaping AI and robotics in the NHS, including:

 - Navigating the Regulatory Grey Area – where does AI fit within health tech and medical device standards?
-How do CQC guidelines, NHS software standards (DB160 & DB190) and AI maturity models influence compliance?
+How do CQC guidelines, NHS software standards (clinical safety standards DCB0160 and DCB0129) and AI maturity models influence compliance?

 - AI-Driven Clinical Decision-Making: Risks and Challenges – addressing concerns around AI ‘hallucinations’, bias, transparency and accountability in patient care